amogorkon/C-Tune-Clock/docs/ai workflow.md

 # AI Query

-* I will post one spec and 3 files.
+* I will post one spec and one or more files.
 Understand and acknowledge only, don't suggest anything.
-* *post spec
+* * post spec
+* * post file
 * `Now that I have posted the code, let's start.
 Here is what I need help with:`